 4.2 Posology and method of administration

 Therapy is to be initiated and continuously supervised by specialised physicians experienced in the diagnosis and treatment of neurological conditions, with timely access to MRI.
-Administration is to be performed by a healthcare professional and patients must be monitored for early signs and symptoms of Progressive Multifocal Leukoencephalopathy (PML).
+Patients must be monitored for early signs and symptoms of Progressive Multifocal Leukoencephalopathy (PML).

 Patients treated with this medicinal product must be given the patient alert card and be informed about the risks of the medicinal product (see also package leaflet).

+In case of administration by a healthcare professional outside a clinical setting, self-administration or administration by a caregiver (see below), the Pre-Administration Checklist should be provided (see section 4.4 for educational guidance).

 After 2 years of treatment, patients should be re-informed about the risks, especially the increased risk of PML, and should be instructed together with their caregivers on early signs and symptoms of PML.

 Resources for the management of hypersensitivity reactions and access to MRI should be available.
 There are limited data for the subcutaneous formulation in the Tysabri naïve patient population (see section 4.4).